 The Multiparty MUltimedia SessIon Control (MMUSIC) Working Group was

-reasonably mature, and many have received widespread deployments.
+reasonably mature, and many have received widespread deployment.

-The group has revised

-some of these protocols in the light of implementation
+The group has revised these protocols in the light of implementation

 The current aims of the working group include the following:

-existing SDP framework will be done.
+the existing SDP framework will be done.

 The MMUSIC work items will be pursued in close coordination with other

 |Done||Submit SDP extensions to negotiate multiplexed media streams as Proposed Standard|